the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

-In the last step, you will use the Loading component in your App.
-A conditional rendering based on the loading state will decide whether you show a Loading component or the Button component.
-The latter one is your button to fetch more data.
+In the last step, we used the Loading component in App.
+A conditional rendering based on the loading state will decide whether to show a Loading component or the Button component.
+The latter is the button to fetch more data.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~